kyma-project/test-infra/prow/images/buildpack-golang-kubebuilder2/README.md

 ## Overview

 This folder contains the Buildpack Golang with Kubebuilder image that is based on the Golang image.
-Use it to build components created with Kubebuilder.
+Use it to build components created with Kubebuilder version 2.

 The image consists of: